 - There is no caffeine difference between a raw bean and the darkest roasted bean!
 Caffeine does not cook out until the bean is burnt like charcoal near 485 degrees F. Water, sugars and oils begin to cook out of the bean after first crack around 380 degrees.
 The darker roast beans; Full-City, French, Italian [Vienna], Spanish, go through second crack [temperatures vary but are usually 410 and above].
 Beans increase in size [volume] each crack due to internal honey-comb like structure but decrease in weight.
 This leads to some fun math prior to making your beverage.
 If you measure by volume prior to grinding, there will be fewer beans in the dark roast volume, so a lighter roasted coffee will have more caffeine due to more beans being used to make your beverage.
 If you measure by weight prior to making your coffee, there will be more dark roast beans needed to equal the weight of lighter roasts, so the dark roast brew will have more caffeine.
 Check fine print on labels to see who is snookering you and with what.

 - If a brand is advertising higher caffeine, check ingredients to see if they are using Robusta beans.
 They may even add powdered caffeine.
 Yuck!
 Both of these options lead to a bitter tasting coffee drink.
 [Trick: if you accidentally find yourself drinking a bitter brew, add a pinch of salt to trick your taste buds.]

 This is a little tease of info.
 Have you seen or heard different information than this?
 Let's have some fun and learn together.
 Feel free to ask questions and we can learn together.
-Thanks!
+Thanks! - Scott C.